Dimitri-Blanchard/Dimitri-Blanchard/README.md

 - 🔭 **Currently Working On**:
   I'm excited to be part of several innovative projects:
-  - [ElevateWeb](https://elevateweb.ch/) — Building tools for a seamless web experience 🚀
+  - [ElevateWeb](https://elevateweb.ch/) — Building the best websites for professionals 🚀
   - [RecyTech](https://recytech.me/) — Innovating the recycling tech space for a greener tomorrow ♻️

 - 🌱 **Learning & Growing**: